8bitjelly/8bitJelly-Wikipedia/content/Coding Standards/Best Practices/Input Actions.md

 - The same action (e.g., “Jump”) can be triggered by different devices.

 ### 2. Device Independence
-- he same Input Action can work on keyboard, gamepad, or mobile.
+- The same Input Action can work on keyboard, gamepad, or mobile.
 - No need to rewrite input checks for each platform.

 ### 3. Cleaner, Decoupled Code